AmokSolderer/APC/README.md

 The second board is a driver for 8 additional solenoids.
 It is not yet tested and should therefore be handled with caution.

-I use special alphanumerical displays in my Black Knight which can also be found there as well as a replacement for the original System7 numerical displays.
+I use special alphanumerical displays in my Black Knight which can also be found in the HW section as well as an LED replacement for the original System7 numerical displays.

 ### Software